-Students who wish to become admitted as full-time students at VLACS must participate in a different process.
-A prospective full-time student is expected to complete an application, submit school transcripts, and participate in planning meeting with a member of the school's admissions team.
+Students who wish to become admitted full-time must participate in a different process.
+A prospective full-time student is expected to complete an application, submit school transcripts, and participate in a planning meeting with a member of the school's admissions team.